Pablo Piatti

-Pablo Daniel Piatti (born 31 March 1989) is an Argentine professional footballer who plays for Estudiantes de La Plata.
-He operates mainly as a left winger, but can also play as a forward.
+Pablo Daniel Piatti (born 31 March 1989) is an Argentine former professional footballer.
+He operated mainly as a left winger, but could also play as a forward.

 He spent the vast majority of his career in Spain after starting out at Estudiantes, appearing in 313 La Liga matches over 14 seasons and scoring a total of 48 goals for Almería, Valencia, Espanyol and Elche.
 He also represented Toronto FC in Major League Soccer, having signed in 2020.

 Piatti was capped once for the Argentina national team, in 2011.

 Club career

 Estudiantes

 Born in Ucacha, Córdoba of Italian descent, Piatti was a product of Estudiantes de La Plata's youth ranks.
 He made the headlines when coach Diego Simeone gave him his first opportunity against Newell's Old Boys on 18 November 2006, as the player was just 17.
 He scored the winning goal (2–1) deep into injury time, and became one of the heroes of Estudiantes' championship-winning team.

 Piatti made the side's starting eleven in the 2007 Clausura tournament, alongside José Luis Calderón, José Sosa, and Juan Sebastián Verón.